jedephgrave/quantum-circuits-with-gp/README.md

 ### Automatic design of quantum circuits with genetic programming

-Currently at a prototyped version - evolves a two qubit bell state
+Able to evolve an appropriately sized 3 qubit quantum fourier transform circuit (7 Gates)

-**Current setup is fairly novel, includes functionality for:**
+**Current setup includes functionality for:**
-- Tournament selection
+- Tournament selection (with elitism)
+- Crossover, Insertion
-- Crossover
+- Mutation, Wire mutation
+- Insertion and Shrink mutation
-- Mutation
+- Parismony pressure

 **Specifics of the genetic program can be tweaked in config.py, such as:**
 - Gate set
-- Initial solution sizes
+- Initial solution size, population size and elite count
-- Number of wires
-- Number of evaluation and population size
+- Probability of given operations occuring, with size details for insertion and shrinking
-- Ideal results
+- Selection parameters and parimony constant for bloat

+**Information for data collection**
+- Build dataset for goal circuit - *create_test_data.py*
+- Create simple plots (showing solution fitness and solution size through the run) - *create_plots.py*

 **To be added:**
-- Specific cases of inputs and desired outputs
-- Variations of genetic operators (insertion, multiple gate mutation, etc)
-- Varying types of selection
-- Multi objective functionality to be developed
+- Multi objective functionality to be developed (for noise resiliency)